2Pillows/resume-template/README.md

 ### How to Use
 Requires a LaTeX installation or [Overleaf](https://www.overleaf.com/).

 If you don't want to use Overleaf, I'd recommend using Docker with VS Code because it's easy to set up.
+I believe the steps below cover all requirements but please let me know if I missed something.

 * Fork repository on GitHub Website
 * Install Docker: <https://docs.docker.com/get-docker/>